CorrelAid/correlaid-matplotlib-style/README.md

 Alternatively, you can simply put the file to your working directory and use the absolute path.

-### Option 2 Install the correlaidmatplotlib package
+### Option 3 Manually download and locally install the correlaidmatplotlib package

-To install the package, download or checkout this repository.
+This is similar to option 1, and maybe useful if you want to add changes to the package.
+Then download or checkout this repository.
 Then in the top level that contains the `setup.py` file, run
 ```bash
 pip install .
 ```